KeJie3854/Mini_project/README.md

 Name : Nga Ke Jie
 Student ID : 2204431

-This repo is the mini project subject
+This repo is for the mini project subject